nathanhlouie/nathanhlouie/README.md

 <samp>
   <p align="center">
     <br>
-    「 Currently an SWE intern at BlackBerry.
+    「 Currently a SWE intern at BlackBerry.
 Previously at TD Innovation Lab and The Bike Brigade. 」
   </p>
 </samp>
 <samp>